jonathanpullano/flat_book/README.txt

 Support
 -------
 If you experience problems with the flat_book module, please post in the module issue queue.
 DO NOT post in the forums, it is very unlikely that I will see your post.
 The author and Evolving Web are not responsible for any damage done to you site or data lost through the use of the flat_book module.
-This module is licensed under GPL.